res.serverError()

 By default, it works as follows:

-• If the request does not "want JSON" (e.g. a URL typed into a web browser), Sails will attempt to serve one of your views.
+dataas JSON.
+If nodatais provided a default response body will be sent (the string"Server Error"). - If the request does not "want JSON" (e.g. a URL typed into a web browser), Sails will attempt to serve one of your views.

-• Alternatively if pathToView was not provided, Sails will serve a default error page (the view located at views/500.ejs).
-If that view does not exist, Sails will just send JSON.
+pathToViewwas not provided, Sails will serve a default error page (the view located atviews/500.ejs).
+If that view does not exist, Sails will just send JSON. - If Sails serves a view, the

 Example